 Wizards / E-commerce Checkout

-Completing tasks in a linear process from one page to the next including (SPA) single page applications, wizards & step-by-step forms.
+Completing tasks in a linear process from one page to the next including (SPA) single page applications, wizards & step-by-step forms, external tabs/pages.
 A user moves from page to page actively completing tasks with multiple steps.
 Multiple pages with associated tasks.
 For a more complex design and larger scope of work use a linear process.
 The inclusion of visual indicators, step heading text and wizard steps can indicate to the person (using the application) how many and what steps there are to complete their goals.
 They should also know where they currently are, and where they’re going in future steps.
 It’s essentially a progress indicator of goals with both business objectives and peoples needs being met as easily and less painful as possible.
 Being able to go back and move forwards easily via the design is a good idea too.
 Outside of making mistakes (field level validation) people may want to go back to make changes after further thought and consideration.
 As Luke Wroblewski said “web forms suck!”
 (Web Form Design by Luke Wroblewski) and the form should be designed top to bottom, left to right (form level) with a clear path to completion.
 Luke Wroblewski suggests top aligned labels are generally preferred for making a form more readable and for efficient page scanning.
 This was validated by using eye-tracking tests.
 One day forms may never exist at all, let’s hope 🙂 (Auto-completed information, Apple Pay, PayPal, Stripe e.t.c.)

 Combined Process (Cyclical & Linear)